 The school's leaders had long been searching for the right solution to meet immediate facility needs, as well as the need to grow for the future.
 In 2013, HISD announced that it would sell the High School for Law Enforcement and Criminal Justice, located next door to the STH campus.
 Presented with an ideal solution to address current and future needs, STH seized this opportunity of a lifetime.
-The new property, now known as the Jane and Bill Joplin Campus, includes a three-story main building, an auditorium, a gym, a natatorium, a cafeteria building, and several other classrooms, library, storage buildings, and a softball field.
+The new property is now known as the Jane and Bill Joplin Campus.